-But dreams are a form of expectation, and when we’re young we tend to overvalue the happiness that will be derived from the achieving the expectation, which leads to unhealthy attachments.
+But dreams are a form of expectation.
+And when we’re young we tend to overvalue the happiness that will be derived from the achieving the expectation, which leads to unhealthy attachments.
 Simultaneously we undervalue our own internal peace.

-Our love is true then in the sense that we see none of the person’s undesirable traits when we look at them, but when we have limited experience it’ll be highly conditional love based on the person meeting our expectations, which were based on our dreams.
+Our young love is true then, in the sense that we see none of the person’s undesirable traits when we look at them.
+But when we have limited experience it’ll be highly conditional love based on the person meeting our expectations, which were based on our dreams.

-Because your dreams of your future depend on this person loving you, you are prepared to reach too far to bend yourself into your dream.
-But the more you demand, the more the person insists on being themselves and the more they move away from us.
+Because our dreams of our future depend on this person loving us, we are prepared to reach too far to bend ourselves into our dream.
+But the more we demand, the more the person insists on being themselves, and the more they move away from us.

-Rather than making it worse by hurrying to calm it, we learn to just ride it more like a seasoned circus performer whose act is to gracefully balance.
+Rather than making it worse by hurrying to calm it, we can learn to just ride it more like a seasoned circus performer whose act is to gracefully balance.
 They can do that because they stop focusing on the external motion and they focus instead on maintaining their internal center of balance.

-With any event, the less you focus on the impact and the faster you focus on the way out, the better.
-But this means letting go of our attachments and even after we’ve grown in wisdom, that’s not a painless process.
+With any event, the less we focus on the impact and the faster we focus on the way out, the better.
+But this means letting go of our attachments.
+And even after we’ve grown in wisdom, that’s not a painless process.

-Following a serious childhood brain injury Scott McPherson unwittingly spent his entire life meditating on the concepts of thought, consciousness, reality and the self.
-This made him as strange to others as they were to him.
-Seeing the self-harm people created with their own overthinking, Scott dedicated part of his life to helping others live with greater awareness.
-He is currently a writer, speaker and mindfulness instructor based in Edmonton, AB, where he finds it strange to write about himself in the third person.
+A serious childhood brain injury lead Scott to spend his entire life meditating on the concepts of thought, consciousness, reality and identity.
+It made others as strange to him as he was to them.
+When he realized people were confused by their own over-thinking, Scott began teaching others to understand reality.
+He is currently CBC Radio Active’s Wellness Columnist, as well as a writer, speaker and mindfulness instructor based in Edmonton, AB where he still finds it strange to write about himself in the third person.